florianherrengt/spacetime_explained/README.md

 ### What am I supposed to understand?

 > The light is **fast**.
-So fast it is difficult to understand in our daily life that when something happens we don't have the information immedially but with a small delay, the time for the light to reach our eye.
+So fast it is difficult to understand in our daily life that when something happens we don't have the information immediately but with a small delay, the time for the light to reach our eye.

 ## Relativity

 Imagine the following situation.

-You stand on the side of the highway with a speed radar and mesure the speed of a car.
+You stand on the side of the highway with a speed radar and measure the speed of a car.
 You record 100km/h.

 Then, you jump into your car and drive at 80km/h.

-You mesure exactly the same car again and you record 20km/h.
+You measure exactly the same car again and you record 20km/h.

 ### What am I supposed to understand?